Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 * Read and understand the Architecture Overview guide.
 * Make choices that are described in the Architecture Overview guide including:
     * Choose a Kubernetes provider (cloud, on-premise, and so on).
-    * Components that will be supported (analytics, mock backend services, and so on).
+    * Components that will be supported (consent applications, mock backend services, and so on).
     * Approach to database deployment (inside Kubernetes versus externalized services).
     * Components that reflect deployment model choice (certificate manager, load balancer/Ingress Controller, and so on).
 * Install the following command line tools: